jeffbarish/wax-manual/source/edit.rst

 .. image:: figures/edit-files.png
     :align: center

 The Files panel provides information about the files comprising the work.
 The first line (in blue) is the unique number (UUID) assigned by Wax.
 The sound files and metadata are all stored in directories with the UUID.
 The next lines are the names of the actual sound files; they correspond to the tracks of the original CD that you ripped or the tracks that you imported.
 The track listing will include *all* the tracks from the corresponding CD.
 The tracks on the work currently selected will appear in white and any others in gray.
 You will also see image files and document files if any of these things are associated with the work.
-If the work encompasses more than one CD, then you will see additional blocks with an appropriate disc number.
+If the work encompasses more than one CD, then you will see additional blocks with appropriate disc numbers.
 The listing concludes with the total size of all the sound files.

     ..
 TIP::
         Clicking the button alongside the UUID will copy the UUID to your clipboard.
-If you ever need to use the file manager to examine the sound file directory, you can navigate to sound and then paste the directory name into the navigation entry.
+If you ever need to use the file manager to examine the sound file directory, you can navigate to the sound directory and then paste the subdirectory name (the uuid) into the navigation entry.

 .. _part-file: